phonedeveloper/TinyTask/README.md

 # TinyTask is cooperative

 This means that if you have something that takes a lot of time, or you call a function that never returns, or something blocks for a long time (like a long delay(), which TinyTask is intended to replace), or your code in the main Arduino loop() does not actually loop,

+# Versions

+**0.0.1 2021/09/05***: initial release